Nanalysis: Products

+Subsidiaries

-Nanalysis expanded its portfolio of magnetic resonance technology acquiring RS2D, founded in 2004, with their superior and versatile Cam4TM technology which powers a range of magnetic resonance products from high-field NMR replacement consoles to preclinical and clinical MRIs.
+Nanalysis expanded its portfolio of magnetic resonance technology acquiring RS2D, founded in 2004, with their superior and versatile Cam4 technology which powers a range of magnetic resonance products from high-field NMR replacement consoles to preclinical and clinical MRIs.
 In 2011, RS2D helped pioneer preclinical imaging with the first rodent MRI system made from a superconducting cryogen-free magnet.

 In 2021, Nanalysis acquired One Moon Scientific and its NMRfx software, that specializes streamlining automating Magnetic Resonance data analysis and management for small and macromolecules.
 One Moon Scientific provide high performance data processing and aids niche areas in MR data analyses, with machine learning and database search or construction algorithms.

 In 2022, Nanalysis also added K’Prime as a subsidiary to help expand the reach and response time of their sales and service division.
 With headquarters in both Phoenix and Calgary, K’Prime is a leader in sales and services providing for a clientele in scientific instrumentation sales and maintenance in security, pharma, oil & gas, food, and chemical production.

-Given the synergies of Quad and Nanalysis, in 2022 Nanalysis took a 43% stake in Quad Systems and they have been working together with complementary expertise to bring innovation in NMR back to the high-field NMR market and offer a wide range of high-performance, compact magnetic resonance products tailored to each customer application requirement.
+Given the synergies of Quad Systems and Nanalysis, in 2022 Nanalysis took a 43% stake in Quad Systems and they have been working together with complementary expertise to bring innovation in NMR back to the high-field NMR market and offer a wide range of high-performance, compact magnetic resonance products tailored to each customer application requirement.